 Predator (1987) was the most successful of the films in the 1980s that sought to climb aboard the enormous success of Alien (1979).
 This was sequelised as the halfway reasonable Predator 2 (1990).
 After this point, Predator‘s second life began – first in a series of novelisations but principally in comic-book form where the Predator was crossed over with numerous other comic-book characters including encounters with Batman, Superman, Judge Dredd, Tarzan, the Justice League, The Terminator but most of all with the Alien(s) series.
 Indeed, the Aliens vs Predator title, first published in 1992 by Dark Horse Comics, has become its own success story and continues to be a popular ongoing title.
 The popularity of the Aliens vs Predator comic-book and the fact that the copyright to both series was held under the same roof at Twentieth Century Fox led to a great deal of internet buzz and a number of spec scripts floating around.
 Eventually this culminated in the film version AVP: Alien vs Predator (2004) and its sequel AVPR: Aliens vs Predator Requiem (2007).

 Predators offers an interesting collusion of talents.
 Producing the show and even supervising the visual effects is Robert Rodriguez, the director of El Mariachi (1993), From Dusk Till Dawn (1996), Spy Kids (2001) and sequels, Sin City (2005) et al. Rodriguez had originally written a Predator 3 script back in 1995 but this was rejected by 20th Century Fox as being too expensive.
 With Rodriguez’s subsequent establishment as a maverick frontline director, that idea has been revived here and Rodriguez given creative control over the series.
 Rodriguez hands the actual reigns to Hungarian director Nimrod Antal who made an impressive debut with the festival acclaimed Kontroll (2003) about the life of Budapest train inspectors.
-This was enough to have Antal brought to work in the US with the Torture Porn film Vacancy (2007), the heist film Armored (2009) and Metallica Through the Never (2013) where he has established himself as a promising commercial talent.
+This was enough to have Antal brought to work in the US with the Torture Porn film Vacancy (2007), the heist film Armored (2009) and the subsequent Metallica Through the Never (2013).

 The announcement of Predators came as a left-field surprise.
 The series has been around so long that one almost expects Predators to be a remake of Predator, joining the mound of remakes of 1970s/80s films – The Texas Chainsaw Massacre (2003), Dawn of the Dead (2004) etc. However, in the words of Robert Rodriguez and Nimrod Antal, Predators is intended as a direct sequel to Predator.
 They have stated that their intention was to circumvent the continuity of Predator 2 and the Alien(s) vs Predator films and present it as an original sequel.
 (That said, there is nothing in Predators that would not allow it to slot into the continuity of the other four films).